euskalbar/euskalbar/README.md

 Basque translator's friend.

-Dictionaries, glossaries, corpus and more at one click.
+Dictionaries, glossaries, corpora and more at one click.

 **Download**: https://addons.mozilla.org/firefox/addon/euskalbar/